January 19, 2022

 Apart from Terna, PPC Renewables is another Greek company interested in floating PV technology.
 So far, it has received permits for 1.9 GW for PV, of which 50 MW are floating projects with the first one to be built on the artificial Polyfytos lake on the Haliacmon river.

-Furthermore, German SINN Power plans to showcase the prototype of a floating solar power plant and its hybrid system utilizing wind and wave energy in Crete, while another German company, BayWa, is said to be looking at possible projects for the technology in Greece.
+Germany-based SINN Power is developing floating solar power plant technology and a hybrid solution utilizing wind and wave energy in Crete, while another German company, BayWa r.e., is said to be looking at possible projects for the technology in Greece.

 Environmental studies seen as crucial for floating PV growth